-Robert Indiana is a prominent American artist, who rose to fame in the 60’s, and played a major role in Pop Art, hard-edge painting, usage of bold and bright elements and expansion of assemblage art.
+Robert Indiana was a prominent American artist, who rose to fame in the 60's, and played a major role in Pop Art, hard-edge painting, usage of bold and bright elements and expansion of assemblage art.
 He used to describe his own work as painting of signs, as he liked to explore the contextual power of words, their meaning, and reference.
 Indiana explored literature, fiction, searched for great American writings, and founded valuable legacy that shaped the nature of contemporary art.
 Many other creatives followed his path and used words as central symbols and subjects in their art.
 The most famous piece he made is the LOVE paintings, which became so popular, that Indiana later claimed it was too popular.
 He wanted to make exclusive artwork, and even though he was proud of the Love series, he wanted to distinguish himself from Pop Art and later in career addressed social and political issues.

 Robert Indiana was born as Robert Clack in New Castle, Indiana, in 1928.
 He was adopted by loving family when he was just a baby and spent most of his childhood years moving throughout the country.
 He started showing artistic inclinations at an early age, and luckily enough his elementary school teacher noticed that.
 When he was only a first-grader he started drawing and telling everyone he wanted a career in art.
 In 1942, Robert Indiana moved to Indianapolis to attend Arsenal Technical High School, which was the best possible option for him at the time, giving that his major talent required serious education, and his good grades got him a place at this prestigious school, known for quite advanced curriculum.
 After graduation Robert Indiana joined the US Air Force, and then made one of the best decisions in his career, to study at the Art Institute of Chicago.